sbarex/QLMarkdown/README.md

 The custom style is appended after the CSS used for the source code.
 In this way you can customize also the style of the language code.

+Source code highlight extension allow to customize the appearance of the code bloks.

 ## Build from source

 When you clone this repository, remember to fetch also the submodule with `git submodule update --init`.